nottrobin/robinwinslow.uk/_posts/2013-11-07-how-to-secure-your-site-against-the-nsa.md

 <small>([NSA Leak Leaves Crypto-Math Intact but Highlights Known Workarounds][mit-crypto-math], Tom Simonite, 9th September 2013)</small>

 This shows that (still as far as we know) **the NSA have done nothing unprecendented**.
 They have, however, gone to huge lengths to exploit every known vulnerability in security systems, regardless of legality.
-Mostly, these vulnerability are with the end-point systems.
+Mostly, these vulnerabilities are with the end-point systems, not the cryptography itself.

 What the NSA and GCHQ have done
 ---